chamburr/modmail/web/content/features.md

-# Intuitive Commands

-Our goal is to make the end-user experience as good as possible, be it the moderators or the users.
-No more fumbling to find that command you wrote down and instead, use our interactive help with the =help command!

-# Feature Rich
+# Powerful Features

-We believe that a ModMail bot should not only fulfill the roles of relaying messages, it should also be packed with loads of other great features.
-A great example is our beautiful logs viewer which allows server moderators to read through the transcripts presented in a pleasing manner.
+We believe that every Discord bot should be packed with great features.
+That's why we've done so for ModMail!
+An example is our beautifully designed log viewer, which allows server staff to read past transcripts pleasantly.

+# Easy to Use

+All you need to do to set up ModMail is to type =setup!
+For the users, they only need to message the bot to contact your server staff.
+Then, your server staff can easily reply by sending a message in the dedicated channel.

 # Reliable and High Quality

-With our revolutionary gateway implementation written in the fastest language in the world, we're proud to achieve absolute 100% uptime!
-ModMail can help relay messages to and fro between your staff and users at any time!
+With our revolutionary infrastructure implementation, we're proud to achieve absolute 100% uptime!
+This means that ModMail will always be online, and ready to relay messages between your server staff and users!

 # Customizable Settings

-Adjust the settings to fit your server.
-Choose the who can access the tickets, the bot's prefix and even whether you want staff to reply anonymously!
-You can even move tickets out of its original category if you want!
+Adjust the settings to fit all the needs of your server!
+You can select who can access the tickets, the roles to notify for new tickets, whether to reply anonymously, the channel to send message logs to, and more...

 # Open Source

 We are an open source project on GitHub.
 Don't believe what we've said earlier?
 Check out the source code for yourself!
-Open source means the maximum level of transparency, so you will never have to worry about privacy concerns.
+This means the maximum level of transparency, so you'll never have to worry about privacy concerns.

 # And Much More...

-There are many more goodies available in Wyvor, such as advanced logging, snippets, greeting and closing messages, just to name a few.
-Discover the rest of the features on your own!
+There are many more goodies available in ModMail, such as blacklisting users, saving messages as snippets, automated greeting and closing messages.
+Discover the rest of the amazing features on your own!